leon4rd/test/README.md

-## How do you steal a coat?
-You jacket.
+## Why do choirs keep buckets handy?
+So they can carry their tune